 - Each patient receives a personalised treatment programme based on factors such as their history of drug use, and their current circumstances.
 Our programme includes some combination of group therapy, personal therapy, family therapy, Cognitive Behavioural Therapy and bereavement therapy, if appropriate.

-- Our holistic approach to care incorporates a range of complementary therapies including art therapy, creative writing therapy, drumming therapy, equine therapy and mindfulness meditation.
+- Our holistic approach to care incorporates a range of complementary therapies and activities including art, creative writing, drumming therapy, equine therapy and mindfulness meditation.

 - Our programme of healthy meals, and regular exercise helps the patient to recuperate from the damaging health effects of prolonged drug use.
 It provides them with the mental clarity and physical strength needed to combat addiction.